banool/lectureDL/README.md

 The features with the `~` are configurable through the settings file(s).

+**Note that you do not *need* to use a settings file, you can run the program without the settings file and it will just fall back to defaults and ask you the required information.**

 ## Setup:
 lectureDL is written in [Python 3](http://python.org/downloads) and uses the [Selenium library](http://selenium-python.readthedocs.io) coupled with [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/).